 Internal link building is entirely in your control

-When building or naturally attracting external links, you’re going to be dependent on the compliance and helpfulness of other domains.
+When building or naturally attracting external link, you’re going to be dependent on the compliance and helpfulness of other domains.
 There’s rarely a guarantee that your intended strategies will play out the way you think.
 But your own website is entirely within your control; no one else can tell you how to link or what to link.

 Internal link building is about more than rankings